epifluidlab/CRAGR_v2/README.md

 - `max_fraglen`: (DEFAULT: 1000) This is the maximum fragment length to include in the analysis.
 - `window_size`: (DEFAULT: 200) This is the sliding window size to use for the CRAG IFS calculation.
 - `step_size`: (DEFAULT: 20) The step size to use for the CRAG IFS calculation.
+- `total_fragment_min`  (DEFAULT: `1.5*--subsample`) This determines the minimum total fragments across your fragment files to allow the pipeline to run without throwing an error.
+Modify this threshold at your own risk.

 ## Workflow Diagram